nixworks/public/news/2010/11/11/README.md

 ##### Palestinian Authority
 ### [The Palestinian Authority arrests Walid Husayin for heresy, a charge carrying a potential life prison sentence, after he claims to be God and insults the Prophet Muhammad on Facebook and his blog. ](/news/2010/11/11/the-palestinian-authority-arrests-walid-husayin-for-heresy-a-charge-carrying-a-potential-life-prison-sentence-after-he-claims-to-be-god-an.md)
-_Context: Facebook, heresy, Palestinian Authority, Walid Husayin_
+_Context: heresy, Facebook, Walid Husayin, Palestinian Authority_

 ##### Christian
 ### [A Christian woman, Asia Bibi, is sentenced to death for blasphemy by a court in Lahore, Pakistan. ](/news/2010/11/11/a-christian-woman-asia-bibi-is-sentenced-to-death-for-blasphemy-by-a-court-in-lahore-pakistan.md)
-_Context: Lahore, blasphemy, Pakistan, Asia Bibi, Christian_
+_Context: Asia Bibi, Pakistan, Lahore, Christian, blasphemy_

 ##### High Court of Australia
 ### [The High Court of Australia finds that Australia's offshore processing of asylum seekers denies procedural fairness. ](/news/2010/11/11/the-high-court-of-australia-finds-that-australia-s-offshore-processing-of-asylum-seekers-denies-procedural-fairness.md)